dt0602/cse15l-lab-reports/Lab3.md

 travel_guides/berlitz2/Vallarta-WhereToGo.txt:However, Caleta and Caletilla, coves located south of the zócolo on the Peninsula de las Playas, are the most popular public beaches in Acapulco.
 They are colorful sites, with palapa-topped beach restaurants, bright-hued passenger boats, water sports–equipment rental stands, and fishermen selling their fresh catch to beachgoers.
 These side-by-side beaches are separated by a narrow, rocky peninsular, which is the site of the Mágico Mundo Marino water park and aquarium.
 `

 `grep -r "string"` does a recursive search to find files that contain the string inputted inside the command.
+This command is useful because it allows the user to see the sections of text that contains the word in multiple files.

  Citation: [Link](https://alvinalexander.com/linux-unix/recursive-grep-r-searching-egrep-find/)